junxit/us-congress-bills-115/bill.md

   >       - **(iii)** is added to a tower, building, or other structure.
   >   - **(2)** *Executive agency* The term executive agency has the meaning given such term in section 102 of title 40, United States Code.

 - **(b)** *Savings provision* An application for an easement, right-of-way, or lease that was made or granted under section 6409 of the Middle Class Tax Relief and Job Creation Act of 2012 (47 U.S.C.
-1455) before the effective date of this Act shall continue, subject to that section as in effect on the day before such effective date.
+1455) before the date of enactment of this Act shall continue, subject to that section as in effect on the day before such date of enactment.
 - **(c)** *Streamlining broadband facility applications*
   - **(1)** *Definition of communications facility installation* In this subsection, the term communications facility installation has the meaning given the term in section 6409(d) of the Middle Class Tax Relief and Job Creation Act of 2012 (47 U.S.C.
 1455(d)), as amended by subsection (a).
   - **(2)** *Recommendations*
-    - **(A)** *In general* Not later than 2 years after the date of enactment of this Act, the NTIA, in coordination with the Department of the Interior, the Department of Agriculture, the Department of Defense, the Department of Transportation, the Office of Management and Budget, and the General Services Administration, shall develop recommendations to streamline the process for considering applications by those agencies under section 6409(b) of the Middle Class Tax Relief and Job Creation Act of 2012 (47 U.S.C.
+    - **(A)** *In general* Not later than 2 years after the date of enactment of this Act, the NTIA, in coordination with the Department of the Interior, the Department of Agriculture, the Department of Defense, the Department of Transportation, OMB, and the General Services Administration, shall develop recommendations to streamline the process for considering applications by those agencies under section 6409(b) of the Middle Class Tax Relief and Job Creation Act of 2012 (47 U.S.C.
 1455(b)), as amended by subsection (a).
     - **(B)** *Requirements for recommendations* The recommendations developed under subparagraph (A) shall include—
       - **(i)** procedures for the tracking of applications described in subparagraph (A);
-      - **(ii)** methods by which to reduce the amount of time between the receipt of an application and the issuance of a final decision on an application; and
+      - **(ii)** methods by which to reduce the amount of time between the receipt of an application and the issuance of a final decision on an application;
-      - **(iii)** policies to expedite renewals of an easement, license, or other authorization to locate a communications facility installation on land managed by the agencies described in subparagraph (A).
+      - **(iii)** policies to expedite renewals of an easement, license, or other authorization to locate communications facility installations on land managed by the agencies described in subparagraph (A); and
+      - **(iv)** policies that would prioritize or streamline a permit for construction in a previously-disturbed right-of-way.
     - **(C)** *Report to Congress* Not later than 2 years after the date on which the recommendations required under subparagraph (A) are developed, the NTIA shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce of the House of Representatives a report that describes—
       - **(i)** the status of the implementation of the recommendations developed under subparagraph (A); and
       - **(ii)** any improvements to the process for considering applications described in subparagraph (A) that have resulted from those recommendations, including in particular the speed at which such applications are reviewed and a final determination is issued.

-## § 8.
+## § 7.
 Broadband infrastructure deployment

-- **(a)** *United States policy* It is the policy of the United States for the Department of Transportation and State departments of transportation—
+- **(a)** *Finding regarding Federal and State departments of transportation* Congress finds that it is the policy of the United States for the Department of Transportation and State departments of transportation—
   - **(1)** to adjust or otherwise develop right-of-way policies for Federal-aid highways to effectively accommodate broadband infrastructure;
-  - **(2)** to ensure the safe and efficient accommodation of broadband infrastructure in the public right-of-way;
+  - **(2)** to allow for the safe and efficient accommodation of broadband infrastructure in the public right-of-way; and
-  - **(3)** to include broadband stakeholders in the transportation planning process; and
-  - **(4)** to coordinate highway construction plans with other statewide telecommunications and broadband plans.
+  - **(3)** to the extent applicable, to coordinate with other statewide telecommunication and broadband plans when developing a statewide transportation improvement program.
 - **(b)** *Definitions* In this section:
-  - **(1)** *Appropriate State agency* The term appropriate State agency means a State governmental agency that is recognized by the executive branch of the State as having the experience necessary to evaluate and carry out projects relating to the proper and effective installation and operation of broadband infrastructure.
+  - **(1)** *Appropriate state agency* The term appropriate State agency means a State governmental agency that is recognized by the executive branch of the State as having the experience necessary to evaluate and carry out projects relating to the proper and effective installation and operation of broadband infrastructure.
-  - **(2)** *Broadband infrastructure* The term broadband infrastructure means any buried or aerial facility, and any wireless or wireline connection, that enables users to send and receive voice, video, data, graphics, or any combination thereof.
+  - **(2)** *Broadband infrastructure* The term broadband infrastructure means any buried, underground, or aerial facility, and any wireless or wireline connection, that enables users to send and receive voice, video, data, graphics, or any combination thereof.
   - **(3)** *Broadband infrastructure entity* The term broadband infrastructure entity means any entity that—
     - **(A)** installs, owns, or operates broadband infrastructure; and
-    - **(B)** provides broadband services to the public in a manner consistent with the public interest, convenience, and necessity, as determined by the State.
+    - **(B)** provides broadband services in a manner consistent with the public interest, convenience, and necessity, as determined by the State.
   - **(4)** *State* The term State means—
     - **(A)** a State;
     - **(B)** the District of Columbia; and
     - **(C)** the Commonwealth of Puerto Rico.
 - **(c)** *Broadband infrastructure deployment* To facilitate the installation of broadband infrastructure and achieve the policy described in subsection (a), the Secretary of Transportation shall ensure that each State that receives funds under chapter 1 of title 23, United States Code, meets the following requirements:
-  - **(1)** *Broadband coordination* The State department of transportation, in coordination with appropriate State agencies, shall—
+  - **(1)** *Broadband consultation* The State department of transportation, in consultation with appropriate State agencies, shall—
-    - **(A)** identify a broadband utility coordinator, that may have additional responsibilities, whether in the State department of transportation or in another State agency, and that is responsible for coordinating the broadband infrastructure right-of-way needs of the State with Federal-aid highway projects carried out in the State;
+    - **(A)** identify a broadband utility coordinator, that may have additional responsibilities, whether in the State department of transportation or in another State agency, that is responsible for facilitating the broadband infrastructure right-of-way efforts within the State;
-    - **(B)** establish a process for the registration of broadband infrastructure entities that seek to be included in those broadband infrastructure right-of-way coordination efforts within the State;
+    - **(B)** establish a process for the registration of broadband infrastructure entities that seek to be included in those broadband infrastructure right-of-way facilitation efforts within the State;
+    - **(C)** establish a process to electronically notify broadband infrastructure entities identified under subparagraph (B) of the State transportation improvement program on an annual basis and provide additional notifications as necessary to achieve the goals of this section; and
-    - **(C)** coordinate initiatives carried out under this section with other statewide telecommunication and broadband plans and State and local transportation and land use plans; and
-    - **(D)** develop strategies to minimize repeated excavations that involve the installation of broadband infrastructure in a right-of-way.
+    - **(D)** coordinate initiatives carried out under this section with other statewide telecommunication and broadband plans and State and local transportation and land use plans, including strategies to minimize repeated excavations that involve the installation of broadband infrastructure in a right-of-way.
-  - **(2)** *Priority* If a State chooses to provide for the installation of broadband infrastructure in the right-of-way of an applicable Federal-aid highway under this subsection in a given case, the State department of transportation shall carry out any appropriate measures to ensure that any existing broadband infrastructure entities are not disadvantaged, as compared to other broadband infrastructure entities, with respect to the program under this subsection.
+  - **(2)** *Priority* If a State chooses to provide for the installation of broadband infrastructure in the right-of-way of an applicable Federal-aid highway project under this subsection, the State department of transportation shall carry out any appropriate measures to ensure that any existing broadband infrastructure entities are not disadvantaged, as compared to other broadband infrastructure entities, with respect to the program under this subsection.
 - **(d)** *Effect of section* This section applies only to activities for which obligations or expenditures are initially approved on or after the date of enactment of this Act.
-Nothing in this section establishes a mandate or requirement, or authorizes the Secretary to establish a mandate or requirement, that a State install broadband infrastructure in a highway right-of-way.
+Nothing in this section establishes a mandate or requirement that a State install broadband infrastructure in a highway right-of-way.

-## § 9.
+## § 8.
 National broadband facilities asset database

 - **(a)** *Definitions* In this section:
   - **(1)** *Communications facility installation* The term communications facility installation includes—
     - **(A)** any infrastructure, including any transmitting device, tower, or support structure, and any equipment, switches, wiring, cabling, power sources, shelters, or cabinets, associated with the licensed or permitted unlicensed wireless or wireline transmission of writings, signs, signals, data, images, pictures, and sounds of all kinds; and
     - **(B)** any antenna or apparatus that—
       - **(i)** is designed for the purpose of emitting radio frequency;
-      - **(ii)** is designed to be operated, or is operating, from a fixed location pursuant to authorization by the Federal Communications Commission or is using duly authorized devices that do not require individual licenses; and
+      - **(ii)** is designed to be operated, or is operating, from a fixed location pursuant to authorization by the Commission or is using duly authorized devices that do not require individual licenses; and
       - **(iii)** is added to a tower, building, or other structure.
   - **(2)** *Covered property* The term covered property—
     - **(A)** means any real property capable of supporting a communications facility installation; and